valnikodeveloper/TableNews/README.md

 Here is TableNews for testing and learning purposes.

-Attention - You need to get personal API key from site to use the app and the site is https://newsapi.org.
+Attention - Personal API key from site was used for testing the app and the site is https://newsapi.org.
-Put link into this file CoreActionsModel.swift.
+The link was put into this file CoreActionsModel.swift.

 </br >The app does the following:
 1. Connect to the news site and download JSON data.